-People with extreme fatigue experience profound tiredness and lack of energy that persist despite adequate rest and sleep.
-Because the body requires oxygen to generate energy, diseases and conditions that disrupt the delivery of oxygen to the body tissues often cause severe fatigue.
+Everyone experiences occasional bouts of tiredness, often due to overwork or lack of sleep.
+However, people with extreme fatigue typically experience a profound lack of energy and tire easily despite adequate rest and sleep.
+Many diseases and conditions affecting different body systems can cause this symptom.
 Diagnosis of the underlying cause of extreme fatigue facilitates the development of a treatment plan to help diminish this frequently debilitating symptom.

 Video of the Day

 Infections -- especially viral infections -- are among the leading causes of extreme fatigue.
 Common, short-term viral illnesses associated with extreme fatigue include influenza and infectious mononucleosis.
 Other possibilities include viral hepatitis, Lyme disease and HIV/AIDS.
 Although relatively uncommon in the U.S., active tuberculosis is also often characterized by extreme fatigue.

 Major depression and anxiety disorders affect millions of Americans, and extreme fatigue is a frequent symptom of these conditions.
 Difficulty falling asleep and/or staying asleep may be a contributing factor to the fatigue experienced with these disorders.
 However, even people who experience relief of other symptoms of depression while on medication sometimes report persistent fatigue.